Valley Forge Educational Services now participates in the Educational Improvement Tax Credit (EITC) program

 With EITC contributions, VFES can award critical financial aid to children and young adults with special needs so they can access our innovative educational, clinical and recreational programs and services, regardless of their financial circumstances.

 EITC provides tax credits to eligible Pennsylvania businesses that make a financial aid gift to VFES.
 A business may receive a tax credit equal to 75% of its contribution, up to a maximum of $750,000 per taxable year.
 A business that agrees to make a contribution to VFES for two consecutive years may receive a tax credit equal to 90% of its contribution.

-The EITC program provides financial aid support to financially eligible families interested in enrolling in The Vanguard School and Summer Matters programs.
-The OSTC program is slightly more restrictive, in that financially eligible students must reside within the boundaries of a low-achieving school based on PSSA score ranking.
+The EITC program provides financial aid support to financially eligible families interested in enrolling in The Vanguard School and Adult and Recreation Services programs.

 Businesses authorized to do business in Pennsylvania who are subject to one or more of the following taxes:

 - Corporate Net Income Tax

 - Bank and Trust Company Shares Tax

 - Personal Income Tax of S corporation shareholders or Partnership Partners

 - Pennsylvania businesses can apply for tax credit programs through DCED's electronic single application system at esa.dced.state.pa.us.
 Applications are processed on a first-come, first-serve basis and approved until the available tax credits are exhausted.

 For business guidelines and more information visit, newpa.com/eitc